-- •The designation of the Muskwa-Kechika Management Area does not affect the resident hunters and their activities.
+•The designation of the Muskwa-Kechika Management Area does not affect the resident hunters and their activities.
 A substantial portion of the Muskwa-Kechika Management Area continues to be protected from vehicular damage by the Muskwa-Kechika Access Management Area regulations.
-See map G-36 for clarification. - Another public review of the routes will take place in 2002.
-If anyone has suggestions for further revisions, please send them to: Fish & Wildlife Manager, 400-10003-110 Ave, Fort St John BC.
-VIJ 6M7.
+See map G-36 for clarification.